 The best way to choose a live fish or crab or lobster is to look for signs of life.
 Is it scampering around in its tank?
 Swimming happily?
 Or is it sulking in a corner or hanging motionless and panting?
 If so, don’t buy it.
 Lobsters and crabs starve themselves in tanks and often can be almost empty inside when you crack open one that’s been imprisoned in a tank for weeks.

 Should you be near a shrimping region or have access to truly magnificent fresh shrimp, by all means, buy them with the head on if possible.
 Why?
-Because head-on shrimp stay moister.
+Because head-on shrimp stay more moist.
 Remember: Nothing says boring like a dry, overcooked shrimp.

 All the information about shrimp applies to crayfish, too.
 Unless you can get them live, in which case, follow the instructions for lobsters or crabs.